Terms & Conditions

 • Immigration related problems – including exploitation of individuals due to immigration status, forced marriage.

-• Radicalisation – including exploitation of individuals to become involved in or to carry out an act of terrorism.
+• Radicalisation – including exploitation of individuals to become involved in or to carry out an act of terrorism and where appropriate to play our part in the rehabilitation of individuals wanting to integrate back into society and remove themselves from terrorist behaviours and activities.

 Safeguarding Roles and Responsibilities